paulvee/VBA-Curve-Tracer/README.md

 # VBA Curve Tracer

 *** Note ***
+"Design is easy, production is hell"
+At this moment, we're finding out what this means.
+While going through the process of having PCBWAY produce the Main board, to test the process, we are finding several issues with our BOM due to part end-of-life, availability, prices and some hard to get resistor values.
+We're fine tuning the BOM now.
+Once we have the Main board in production, we'll start on the Front board.
-We are in the process of updating the schematics and BOM's after we've made a few more minor last minute changes.
+We are also in the process of updating the schematics and layouts after we've made a few minor last minute changes (some connection descriptions, some silkscreen movements and one added part).
 Do not order the boards just yet.
-I'll let you know when we're done, hopefully before July 22nd.
-We are currently working on the additional files that PCBWAY needs to populate the boards with SMD parts.
-The required files will be added as soon as we have received and verified the boards.
+I'll let you know when we're done.
+The required files needed for the production will be added as soon as we have received and verified the boards.
 Stay tuned.
 ----------------------------------------------------------------------------------------------------

 This is a repository to hold all files related to the VBA Curve Tracer project.
 With this information you can build one yourself.